 developing contemporary learning and interpretation resources that highlight the value of living collections

-The committee is made up of members from Australia and New Zealand – Sheree Parker (Geelong Botanic Gardens), Amelia Martyn Yenson (Australian Network for Plant Conservation), John Sandham (Botanic Gardens of South Australia), Emma Bodley (Auckland Botanic Gardens), Donna Thomas (Ballarat Botanical Gardens), Peter Symes (Royal Botanic Gardens Victoria), John Arnott (Royal Botanic Gardens Victoria), Tex Moon (Dandenong Ranges Botanic Garden) and Wolfgang Bopp (Christchurch Botanic Gardens) and Amanda Shade (Kings Park and Botanic Garden).
+The committee is made up of members from Australia and New Zealand – Sheree Parker (Geelong Botanic Gardens), Amelia Martyn Yenson (Australian Network for Plant Conservation), John Sandham (Botanic Gardens of South Australia), Emma Bodley (Auckland Botanic Gardens), Donna Thomas (Ballarat Botanical Gardens), Peter Symes (Royal Botanic Gardens Victoria), John Arnott (Royal Botanic Gardens Victoria), Tex Moon (Dandenong Ranges Botanic Garden), Wolfgang Bopp (Christchurch Botanic Gardens) and Amanda Shade (Kings Park and Botanic Garden).
 Sheree Parker is the current Chair of BCARM.